Azure/azure-powershell/src/ResourceManager/ManagedServiceIdentity/Commands.ManagedServiceIdentity/help/New-AzUserAssignedIdentity.md

 ## SYNTAX

 ```
-New-AzureRmUserAssignedIdentity [-ResourceGroupName] <String> [-Name] <String> [-Location <String>] [-AsJob]
+New-AzUserAssignedIdentity [-ResourceGroupName] <String> [-Name] <String> [-Location <String>] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [-Tag <Hashtable>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmUserAssignedIdentity** cmdlet creates a new User Assigned Identity.
+The **New-AzUserAssignedIdentity** cmdlet creates a new User Assigned Identity.
 When used with an already existing identity, it updated the identity.
-To add Azure Resource Manager tags to the identity, please use the Set-AzureRmResource cmdlet.
+To add Azure Resource Manager tags to the identity, please use the Set-AzResource cmdlet.

 ## EXAMPLES